-Yet, Holland, thy unwearied labours raise A perfect title to peculiar praise: Thy hum'rous pencil shuns the epic field, The blazing falchion, and the fanguine shield; But hap'ly marks the group of rural Mirth, 360 In focial circle round the chearful hearth, And ruftic Joy, from bufy cares releas'd, To the gay gambols of the village feast: While Nature smiles her very faults to view, Trac'd with a skill so exquisitely true.
-365 These faults, O REMBRANDT, 'twas thy praise to hide!
-New pow'rs of ART thy fertile mind supplied; With dazzling force thy gorgeous colouring glows, And o'er each scene an air of grandeur throws: The meanest Figures dignity assume, 370 From thy contrasted light, and magic gloom.
-These strong illusions are supremely thine, And laugh at Imitation's vague defign: So near to blemishes thy beauties run, Those who affect thy splendor are undone: 375
+Yet, Holland, thy unwearied labours raise 320 A perfect title to peculiar praise: Thy hum'rous pencil shuns the epic field, The blazing falchion, and the fanguine shield; But hap'ly marks the group of rural Mirth, In focial circle round the chearful hearth, 325 And rustic Joy, from busy cares releas'd, To the gay gambols of the village feast: While Nature smiles her very faults to view, Trac'd with a skill so exquisitely true.
+These faults, O REMBRANDT, 'twas thy praise to hide!
+New pow'rs of Art thy fertile mind supplied; With dazzling force thy gorgeous colouring glows, And o'er each scene an air of grandeur throws: The meanest Figures dignity assume, dans and many From thy contrasted light, and magic gloom.
+335 Proud of the Praise by Rubens' pencil won, Let FLANDERS boast her bold inventive son!
+Whose glowing hues magnificently shine was a solon and With warmth congenial to his rich design.